 Recently, zinc phosphate has been used to replace the titanium salt chemistry.
 This technology improves the refinement of the zinc phosphate coating, yet is not affected by the chemical make-up of the water or bath age.

-Zinc phosphating coatings provide exceptional painted part durability in corrosive environments and has the ability to coat mixed metals (steel, zinc-coated steel and aluminum).
-Several small developments have take place over the past few years such as decreasing the environmental impact, improved performance and ease of operation.
-New zinc phosphate systems operate at lower temperatures, in some cases are free of nitrites and nickel, a reduction in sludge and some products are internally accelerated.
-Objective of the products were to increase quality, operate easily and in the case of internally accelerated systems, eliminate the need for additional accelerators.
+Zinc phosphating coatings provide exceptional painted part durability in corrosive environments and have the ability to coat mixed metals (steel, zinc-coated steel and aluminum).
+Several small developments have taken place over the past few years, such as decreasing the environmental impact, improved performance and ease of operation.
+New zinc phosphate systems operate at lower temperatures, in some cases are free of nitrites and nickel, and offer a reduction in sludge, and some products are internally accelerated.
+The objectives of the products were to increase quality, operate easily and, in the case of internally accelerated systems, eliminate the need for additional accelerators.

 Depending on the metal mix in the system, additives are used to assist in the formation of the conversion coating on the substrate.
 For example, free fluoride added to the bath optimizes the conversion coating on aluminum and/or zinc.
 Adding calcium ions to the zinc phosphate bath produces a microcrystalline phosphate coating needed for rubber bonding.
 Depending on the final application and performance requirements, various other metal ions, organic acids, chelating agents and other chemicals can modify the overall characteristics of the zinc phosphate conversion coating.

-New conversion coating technologies are being introduced that have the four significant processing benefits.
-These coatings are shorter, simpler and operate at lower temperatures than current zinc or iron phosphate processes.
-They perform well on all standard substrates of steel, zinc, and aluminum.
-They significantly reduce the environmental impact.
-While their corrosion performance meets metal finishing specifications for painted metal substrates.
-All of these benefits provide significant cost savings to manufacturers willing to convert there existing processes.
+New conversion coating technologies are being introduced that have four significant processing benefits.
+These coating processes are shorter, simpler and operate at lower temperatures than current zinc or iron phosphate processes.
+They perform well on all standard substrates of steel, zinc and aluminum.
+They significantly reduce the environmental impact, while their corrosion performance meets metal finishing specifications for painted metal substrates.
+All of these benefits provide significant cost savings to manufacturers willing to convert their existing processes.

-After a metal surface receives a conversion coating, the surface is water rinsed to remove un-reacted chemicals and a post-treatment may be applied.
-The post-treatment can increase corrosion and humidity resistance as compared to conversion coatings without final rinses.
+After a metal surface receives a conversion coating, the surface is water rinsed to remove unreacted chemicals, and a post-treatment may be applied.
+The post-treatment can increase corrosion and humidity resistance as compared with conversion coatings without final rinses.
 In the case of electrocoat applications, final deionized (DI) or reverse osmosis (RO) water rinse is required to minimize drag-in of high-conductivity water on the substrate surface from the post rinse.
 In these cases, it is imperative to have a reactive final rinse that maintains its properties after the DI or RO rinsing rather than a dry-in-place rinse.

 Phosphate Coating Evaluation

 Coating weight is defined as the amount of coating deposited within a specific surface area.
-Typically coating weight is expressed in either grams per square meter (g/m2) or milligrams per square foot (mg/ft2).
+Typically, coating weight is expressed in either grams per square meter (g/sq m) or milligrams per square foot (mg/sq ft).
 Each conversion coating technology is designed to deposit a specific coating weight on a substrate.
 Coating weight is an excellent indicator of whether the conversion coating bath is in proper chemical balance.
-If the coating weight is low and outside the specified range, something may be wrong within the pretreatment process and immediate attention is required.
+If the coating weight is low and outside the specified range, something may be wrong within the process, and immediate attention is required.

-The crystal structure of the conversion coating is measure through the use of a microscope, either an optical or most commonly a scanning electron microscope (SEM) at magnifications ranging from 100 to 1000 times.
-In the case of new generation coatings, this magnification is not sufficient and other instruments such as an Atomic Force Microscope (AFM) or Field Emission SEM (FE-SEM) are necessary to achieve visible images of the coatings at 30,000 times and greater.
+The crystal structure of the conversion coating is measured through the use of a microscope, either an optical or, most commonly, a scanning electron microscope (SEM) at magnifications ranging from 100 to 1,000 times.
+In the case of new-generation coatings, this magnification is not sufficient, and other instruments such as an Atomic Force Microscope (AFM) or Field Emission SEM (FE-SEM) are necessary to achieve visible images of the coatings at 30,000 times and greater.

 Because the three coating characteristics take some time for evaluation, a simple visual inspection of the coating at the manufacturing site can look for problems.
 Phosphate coatings should be uniform in appearance whenever possible.
 Variations in color are normal on mixed metal sub-assemblies such as automobiles using various zinc-galvanized steel alloys.